tibs/redis-talk/notes-per-slide.rst

 ----

-But also can treat as integers
+But also can treated as integers

 (so b'10' represents 10)